aave/aip/content/aips/AIP-draft_BOND_listing.md

 1. What is the link between the author of the AIP and the Asset?

-  - I'm on of the co-founders of BarnBridge
+  - I'm one of the co-founders of BarnBridge

 2. Provide a brief high-level overview of the project and the token